michaeljsteel/NumBAT/docs/source/tute_intermediate.rst

     \clearpage

-Tutorial 13 -- Valdiating the calculation of the dispersion of an elastic rod in vacuum
+Tutorial 13 -- Validating the calculation of the dispersion of an elastic rod in vacuum
 -------------------------------------------------------------------------------------------------

 The tutorial ``sim-tut_13.py`` performs the same kind of calculation as in the previous